dingxiao/dari/docs/documentation/tutorial.md

 ### Writing you first Dari Application ###

 Now let's build a simple Polls application.
-At the end of this tutorial you should have a basic understanding of how to model and querying data using Dari, as well as some of the web-based tools available that make it easy to work with Dari.
+At the end of this tutorial you should have a basic understanding of how to model and query data using Dari, as well as some of the web-based tools available that make it easy to work with Dari.